- Oct 23

 If you can’t just keep unneeded, expired prescription drugs laying around but you can’t throw them out like normal waste, what can you do?
 Join Gateway in participating in National Prescription Drug Take Back Day.

 In the past few years, the nation has been dealing with some significant drug abuse problems.
 The current prescription drug epidemic actually inspired the Drug Enforcement Administration (DEA) to figure out ways to get drugs off the streets.
-One way that we can allow friends, family, and community members to help is by providing people with designated locations they can then use to safely dispose of medications.
+One way that appears to be successful is by providing people with designated locations they can then use to safely dispose of medications.
 The DEA even gave this special day a title.

 Since 2010, the DEA has collected over 7262 tons of medication through organized Take Back Days through the United States.
 The next National Prescription Drug Take Back Day is slated for October 23, 2021.
 On this day, people can dispose of unwanted medications at specific locations.
 Law enforcement agencies will then collect these drugs and dispose of them in a safe manner.